Sompote Sands: Tsuburaya co-productions and resulting controversies

 In 1962, Sands received scholarships from the Government Savings Bank (GSB) and Mitsui Bank to study special effects production in Japan for two years.
-There he worked with at least two famous Japanese directors were Akira Kurosawa and Eiji Tsuburaya as a trainee.
-He offered Ejii a Buddha statue, and later he returned to Thailand and became a full-time filmmaker.
-Eiji's son Noboru Tsuburaya came to him to ask for help because Tsuburaya Productions was in huge debt after the death of his father.
-Therefore, it was the origin of working together to produce Jumborg Ace & Giant in 1974 which was very successful, and followed by a film featuring Eiji’s Ultraman characters: The 6 Ultra Brothers vs. the Monster Army, released in Thailand as Hanuman Meets 7 Supermen.
+While in Japan, he worked with at least two famous Japanese directors, Akira Kurosawa and Eiji Tsuburaya, as a trainee.
+He offered Ejii a Buddha statue, and later returned to Thailand to become a full-time filmmaker.
+Eiji's son, Noboru Tsuburaya, came to him to ask for help because Tsuburaya Productions was in huge debt after the death of his father.
+The two worked together to produce Jumborg Ace & Giant in 1974, which was very successful, followed by a film featuring Eiji’s Ultraman characters: The 6 Ultra Brothers vs. the Monster Army, released in Thailand as Hanuman Meets 7 Supermen.

 In 1996, Sands presented Tsuburaya Productions with a document claiming that he had ownership of the international rights to Ultraman, the Ultra Series before 1974, and Jumborg Ace.
 These were all the properties licensed to Chaiyo Productions by Tsuburaya to direct The 6 Ultra Brothers vs. the Monster Army and Jumborg Ace & Giant.
 He claimed they were turned over to him twenty years earlier in 1976 by Noboru, who died the year before.
-For in Thailand during this period, news was spread that Ultraman belonged to Thais because it was supposedly created by Sompote, who influenced Eiji with a photo he took of the large standing Buddha at the Sukhothai Historical Park.
+In Thailand during this period, news was spread that Ultraman belonged to the Thai people because the character was supposedly created by Sompote, who influenced Eiji with a photo he took of the large standing Buddha statue at the Sukhothai Historical Park.
 While Chaiyo was licensed to create international material based on these licenses, they had also created original characters under the Ultraman name, starting a franchise called "Project Ultraman".
-Initially set to release films and television series under this name, (Note: RS purchased the rights to broadcast the program, originally scheduled for April 2007 on Channel 7, with a sales contract signed in November 2006.) they were ordered by Thailand courts to cease and desist anything they were doing outside of the original licenses in April 2007.
-On November 20, 2017, a Los Angeles Federal Court ruled that Sands, nor his companies Chaiyo and UM Corporation, did not have ownership of the brand after a jury found that the 1976 document was not authentic.
-The final judgement on April 18, 2018, forbids him and his companies to use the franchise and all of its related characters, forcing him and the company to pay infringement damages.
+Initially set to release films and television series under this name, (Note: RS purchased the rights to broadcast the program, originally scheduled to air in April 2007 on Channel 7, with a sales contract signed in November 2006.) they were ordered by the Thai courts to cease and desist anything they were doing outside of the original licenses in April 2007.
+On November 20 2017, a Los Angeles Federal Court ruled that Sands, nor his companies, Chaiyo and UM Corporation, did not have ownership of the brand after a jury found that the 1976 document was not authentic.
+The final ruling on April 18 2018 forbids Sands and his companies to use the franchise and all of its related characters, forcing him and the company to pay infringement damages.

 Later life and death

-After his last film Magic Lizard in 1985, he only worked on Ultraman-related media without making any movies or series again.
-Sands lived in a private home that used to be a Chaiyo Productions film studio.
+After directing his last film, Magic Lizard, in 1985, Sands only worked on Ultraman-related media without making any movies or series again.
+He lived in a private home that used to be a Chaiyo Productions film studio.
 It was also a museum that housed more than one million Ultra Series-related objects, called Ultraman Land.

 Sands died of cancer on 26 August 2021, at the age of 80.